 Use the following checklist as a guide to inspect the vehicle.
-This checklist should be used daily to ensure that the vehicle is in proper working condition and in conjunction with the Performance Inspection on page 10-1 and the Periodic Service Schedules on page 10-4.
+This checklist should be used daily to ensure that the vehicle is in proper working condition and in conjunction with the Performance Inspection on page 10-2 and the Periodic Service Schedules on page 10-4.
 Any problems should be corrected by a Club Car distributor/dealer or a trained technician.

 - General: All the parts should be in place and properly installed.
 Be sure that all nuts, bolts, and screws are tight.
 On gasoline vehicles, check all hose clamps for tight fit as well as the starter belt for tightness. - Safety and information decals: Check to ensure that all safety and information decals are in place. - Tires: Visually inspect for wear, damage, and proper inflation on a daily basis.
-See Vehicle Specifications on page 2-1. - Battery(ies): Check electrolyte to ensure that it is at its proper level (Figure 14-3, Page 14-10 or Figure 20-22, Page 20-33).
+See Vehicle Specifications Electric Vehicles on page 2-1 or Vehicle Specifications Gasoline Vehicles on page 2-4. - Battery(ies): Check electrolyte to ensure that it is at its proper level (Figure 14-3, Page 14-10).
 Check battery posts.
 Wires should be tight and free of corrosion.
-On electric vehicles, charge batteries fully before first use of vehicle. - Charger cord and plug (electric vehicles): Visually inspect for cracks, loose connections, and frayed wiring. - Engine (gasoline vehicles): Check for proper engine oil level.
+On electric vehicles, charge batteries fully before first use of vehicle. - Charger cord, plug, and receptacle (electric vehicles): Visually inspect for cracks, loose connections, and frayed wiring.
+See Plug and Receptacle on page 15-3. - Battery (gasoline vehicles): Check battery posts.
+Wires should be tight and free of corrosion and battery should be fully charged . - Engine (gasoline vehicles): Check for proper engine oil level.
 See Engine Oil Gasoline Vehicle on page 22-2.
 Inspect air intake for blockage. - Fuel (gasoline vehicles): Check fuel level.
-See Fueling Instructions Gasoline Vehicle on page 23-24.
+See Fueling Instructions Gasoline Vehicle on page 23-23.
 Check fuel tank, fuel injector, lines, cap, and pump for fuel leakage on a daily basis. - Performance Inspection: Inspect as instructed.
-See Performance Inspection on page 10-1.
+See Performance Inspection on page 10-2.